sswrockfunds/alpha-quicksight/README.md

 ### Datasets
 - All Datasets refer to a table or view with the same name in the Postgres cluster
 - All Datasets are setup in a Shared Folder
-  - Lukas Märkl and Marco Scholz have Owner permission to the Datasets
+  - `Lukas Märkl` and `Marco Scholz` have Owner permission to the Datasets

 ### Postgres Cluster
+- Cluster URL: `quant.cluster-cm3hezyaasbb.eu-west-2.rds.amazonaws.com`
+  - No issue with changing IPs !!!
-- QuickSight has a separate Username for the PostgresCluster
+- QuickSight has a separate Usernames for the PostgresCluster
-- Permissions
-  - Read all tables
-  - Only write within Schema `quicksight.*`
+  - `quicksight_admin` to generate data within the `quicksight`schema
+  - `quicksight_connect` to only read data
+  - Separate users allow to better control permissions and usage